gygilab/PIXL/README.md

 Note that for each additional run, you have to make sure that the searchDir option in the parameter file points to the correct directory for the run's .dta files

 ## Parameter files
-Parameter files used for all runs are all located in https://github.com/gygilab/mintseris_gygi_PNAS_2020
+Parameter files used for all runs are all located in a [Zenodo repo](https://zenodo.org/record/3571196)

 ## Fasta sequence dtabases
-All fasta databases are located in https://github.com/gygilab/mintseris_gygi_PNAS_2020.
+All fasta databases are located in [Zenodo repo](https://zenodo.org/record/3571196).
 Note that reverse sequences by default are denoted by a "##' tag at the beginning of the header.
 If desired, this behavior can be modified by changing the DigestOptions::reverseTag variable but this will require re-compiling the code.

 Documentation of the parameter files can be obtained by running PIXL with the '-h' option: